danushkv/profile/index.md

 I am a final year PhD student at the [National Center for Tumor Diseases (NCT)](https://www.nct-dresden.de/en/research/departments-and-groups/translational-surgical-oncology/translational-surgical-oncology) and [School of Embedded Composite Aritificial Intelligence (SECAI)](https://secai.org/) TU Dresden, Germany under the supervision of Prof. Stefanie Speidel .

 My research focuses on developing large-scale synthetic training data for critical biomedical applications, such as robotic surgery.
-I#ve focussed on diffusion Models, to create training datasets that feature anatomically accurate structures and high fidelity textures.
+I've focussed mainly on diffusion models, to create training datasets that feature anatomically accurate structures and high fidelity textures.
 My goal is to significantly minimize the Sim2Real domain gap, accelerating the development of robust computer vision systems and embodied agents for real-world clinical impact.

 ## Research Interests